dhansonTechtonic/database-mongoDB-express-axios-phase/LessonPlan.md

 - [ ] **Orient them as to why this learning is important and what it's benefits are for them**

-Learning how to build a full stack application is important because this is what the students will be doing as developers and they will be using Express, axios, and MongoDB frequently.
+Learning how to build a full stack application is important because this is what the students will be doing as developers and they will be using Express, axios, and postgresql frequently.

 ------------------------------------------------------------------------------------------------------------------------------